Adan: Adaptive Nesterov Momentum Algorithm for Faster Optimizing Deep Models: Experimental Results

 \subsubsection{Results on ViTs}

 {\textbf{Supervised Training.}} We train ViT and Swin under their official training setting, \ie~Training Setting II.
 Table \ref{tab:ViT} shows that across different model sizes of ViT and Swin, Adan outperforms the official AdamW optimizer by a large margin.
 For ViTs, their gradient per iteration differs much from the previous one due to the much sharper loss landscape than CNNs~\cite{chen2021vision} and the strong random augmentations for training.
 So it is hard to train ViTs to converge within a few epochs.
 Thanks to its faster convergence, as shown in Figure~\ref{fig:res-vit}, Adan is very suitable for this situation.
 Moreover, the direction correction term from the gradient difference $\*v_k$ of Adan can also better correct the first- and second-order moments.
 One piece of evidence is that the first-order moment decay coefficient $\beta_1=0.02$ of Adan is much smaller than $0.1$ used in other deep optimizers.

-Besides AdamW, we also compare Adan with several other popular optimizers, including Adam, SGD-M, and LAMB, on ViT-S. Table \ref{tab:vit-s} shows that SGD, Adam, and LAMB perform poorly on ViT-S, which is also observed in the works~\cite{xiao2021early, nado2021large}.
-These results demonstrate that the decoupled weight decay in Adan and AdamW is much more effective than 1) the vanilla weight decay, namely the commonly used $\ell_2$ regularization in SGD, and 2) the one without any weight decay, since as shown in Eqn.~\eqref{decoupleproblem}, the decoupled weight decay is a dynamic regularization along the training trajectory and could better regularize the loss.
-Compared with AdamW, the advantages of Adan mainly come from its faster convergence shown in Figure~\ref{fig:res-vit} (b).
-We will discuss this below.
+Besides AdamW, we also compare Adan with several other popular optimizers, including Adam, SGD-M, and LAMB, on ViT-S, please see Table \ref{tab:vit-s} in supplementary materials.

 {\textbf{Self-supervised MAE Training (pre-train + finetune).}} We follow the MAE training framework to pre-train and finetune ViT-B on ImageNet, \ie~300/800 pretraining epochs and 100 fine-tuning epochs.
 Table \ref{tab:MAE} shows that 1) with 300 pre-training epochs, Adan makes $0.5\%$ improvement over AdamW; 2) Adan pre-trained 800 epochs surpasses AdamW pre-trained 1,600 epochs by non-trial $0.2\%$.
 All these results show the superior convergence and generalization performance of Adan.